brunobord/rad-hack/sources/english/rad-hack.md

 |     9      |   2d10 (10)    |
 |     10     | d10 + d12 (11) |

-HD represents an ennemy’s level and the number of d8 rolled to determine its HP.
+HD represents an enemy’s level and the number of d8 rolled to determine its HP.

 ## Class weapons